pymeshtool

 - Raises:

-AttributeError – If the image object was not initialized properly.
+RuntimeError – If the image object has not been initialized correctly.

 IOError – If the image format is unknown.